Britain probably out of recession as one-offs boost growth

 Britain has not fully recovered the output lost during the 2008-2009 slump that has left many Britons worse off and the economy slipped back into recession at the end of last year.

-While the Labour opposition in parliament is blaming the government's plan of tax increases and spending cuts for the relapse, Chancellor George Osborne has pointed to the euro zone debt crisis and tight credit conditions.
+While the Labour opposition in parliament is blaming the government's plan of tax increases and spending cuts for the relapse, finance minister George Osborne has pointed to the euro zone debt crisis and tight credit conditions.

 Wednesday's data will provide numbers for the main sectors of the economy but no specifics on consumer spending or business investment.